posifo1/eportfolio/README.md

-# e-Portfolio as an MSc Candidate in Cyber Security at the University of Essex
+# E-Portfolio as an MSc Candidate in Cyber Security at the University of Essex

 This e-portfolio contains the outcomes from my learning journey throughout my MSc in Cyber Security at the University of Essex (UK).